infinitered/gluegun/docs/tutorial-making-a-movie-cli.md

   name: 'search',
   alias: ['s'],
   run: async toolbox => {
-    // retrieve the tools from the toolbox that we will need const { parameters, print, prompt, imdb } = toolbox
+    // retrieve the data and extensions from the toolbox that we will need const { parameters, imdb } = toolbox

     // check if there's a name provided on the command line first let name = parameters.first